-2 In support of the further debate on the safe use of low-flashpoint diesel as a fuel on ships to which SOLAS and the IGF Code applies, an FSA study on the safe use of low-flashpoint diesel as a marine fuel was carried out.
+2 In support of the further debate on the safe use of low-flashpoint diesel as a fuel on ships to which SOLAS and the IGF Code apply, an FSA study on the safe use of low-flashpoint diesel as a marine fuel was carried out.
 A summary of this study is set out in annex 2.
-The full report of the FSA study is provided in document CCC 6/INF.XX
+The full report of the FSA study is provided in document CCC 6/INF.XX.
+The aim of the study is to provide a comparative risk assessment based on the behaviour of diesel fuels with a flashpoint of 52°C or above and less than 60°C.

-3 The outcome of this study shows that there are only slight differences in the risk of using f low flashpoint diesel fuels compared to conventional oil fuels when it comes to worst case scenarios.
+3 The outcome of this study shows that there are only slight differences in the risk of using low-flashpoint diesel fuels compared to conventional oil fuels when it comes to worst case scenarios.
 These marginal additional risks could be addressed by specific regulations in the IGF Code.
 The first draft, based on the recommendations of the FSA study, for such regulations is set out in annex 1.